Doist/auto-request-reviews-action/README.md

 1. Fetches the current pull request and counts how many reviewers are already requested
 2. Calculates how many more reviewers are needed to reach the specified number
-3. Gets all members of the specified team, excluding the PR author and existing reviewers
+3. Gets all members of the specified team, excluding the PR author, existing reviewers, and the authenticated user
 4. Randomly selects the required number of reviewers from eligible team members
 5. If there aren't enough eligible team members, requests as many as possible and logs a warning